ofiwg/libfabric/README.md

 See the `fi_psm2(7)` man page for more details.

+### psm3

+***

+The `psm3` provider provides optimized performance and scalability for most verbs UD devices.
+Additional features and optimizations can be enabled when running over Intel's E810 Ethernet NICs and using Intel's rendezvous kernel module ([`rv`](https://github.com/intel/iefs-kernel-updates)).
+PSM 3.x fully integrates the OFI provider and the underlying PSM3 protocols/implementation and only exports the OFI APIs.

+See [`fi_psm3`(7)](https://ofiwg.github.io/libfabric/master/man/fi_psm3.7.html) for more details.

 ### rxm

+***

 The `ofi_rxm` provider is an utility provider that supports RDM endpoints emulated over MSG endpoints of a core provider.